One thing you can say about Dave Ramsey is he keeps things simple.

 To help with the discipline required, Ramsey suggests using an allocated spending plan.
 To summarize, an allocated spending plan is a budget that allocates expenses by pay period.

-- 1st through 14th of every month
+- 1st through 14th of the month

-- 15 through the end of the month
+- 15th through the end of the month

 The reverse budgeting method